Here’s more about me, Selina, and why I started The Chef’s Writer:

-I spent two years training to be a chef in some of London’s best restaurants, including a chef apprenticeship at the Michelin-starred Galvin La Chapelle and Westminster Kingsway College.
+I spent two years training to be a chef in some of London’s top restaurants, including a chef apprenticeship at the Michelin-starred Galvin La Chapelle and Westminster Kingsway College.
 I learnt that kitchens were high-pressured, often fun, but always time-poor places to work.
 Since every second counts, free up some time by letting me take care of your writing needs.

 Having worked in kitchens, I speak your language.
 I know all about mise-en-place, getting set, smashing service and cleaning down.
 I also understand how hard it is to work in hospitality, and I would love to do your work justice with good writing, whether that’s perfect menus or clear recipes for your team to follow.